Table of contents

 Product-sets-in-catalog

-While we’ve added all the products to the catalog, we won’t always want to use them all at once.
+While we’ve added all the products to the catalogue, we won’t always want to use them all simultaneously.
 When running a clothing store, some ads will be for sweaters only, specific collections or products with a particular price, for example.
-In order to use such a division in ads, you need to create the appropriate product sets.
-This is done by going to the “Sets” tab, and then selecting the “Create Set” button.
+You need to create the appropriate product sets to use such a division in ads.
+This is done by going to the „Sets” tab, and then selecting the „Create Set” button.

-When creating a set, we indicate whether the product should meet all of the listed conditions, or if only one is enough.
+When creating a set, we indicate whether the product should meet all listed conditions or if only one is enough.

-When the kits are already created, we can select them when creating advertising campaigns.
+When the kits are already created, we can select them for advertising campaigns.

 As I mentioned at the beginning – a catalog is a staple when it comes to selling products on Facebook In addition to just being able to display products on Facebook, it allows you to, among other things:

-• Create dynamic ads that independently retrieve product data from the catalog and display it as a carousel or collection.
+- Create dynamic ads that independently retrieve product data from the catalogue and display it as a carousel or collection.

-• Creation of ads as remarketing dynamic, so that users who viewed a product but did not buy it will see it again in the form of an ad.
+- Creating ads as a remarketing dynamic so that users who viewed a product but did not buy it will see it again in the form of an ad.

-• Create shared ads (for example, when you run a store with products from different manufacturers).
-The manufacturer can provide your company with a part of its catalog, which you can use when creating ads.
+- Create shared ads (for example, when you run a store with products from different manufacturers).
+The manufacturer can provide your company with a part of its catalogue, which you can use when creating ads.

-The catalog is not a complicated tool.
+The catalogue is not a complicated tool.
 It’s much simpler and doesn’t provide as many options as Google Merchant Center.
 Ads using products on Facebook are not yet as elaborate as their Google counterparts, so this is perfectly understandable.
-However, it does allow us to easily add and share products, which we can then use in ads.
+However, it allows us to easily add and share products, which we can use in ads.
 At this point, other options, such as editing the feed, are unnecessary – we can easily do this from the store management system.

 Summary